 The data on the line must be changed during the low period of the clock signal.
-There is one clock pulse per bit of data.
+There is one bit of data per clock pulse.

 Each data transfer is initiated with a Start condition and terminated with a Stop condition.
-The number of data bytes transferred between Start and Stop conditions is determined by the master device and is, theoretically, unlimited (although only the last thirty two will be stored when doing a write operation).
-When an overwrite does occur, it will replace data in a first-in first-out (FIFO) fashion.
+The number of the data bytes transferred between the Start and Stop conditions is determined by the master device.